 Borosilicate Glass vs. Polycarbonate Outdoor Lights: The Verdict

 The choice is up to you.
 For increased scratch resistance, optimal optical clarity, and a lesser likelihood of yellowing, choose glass.
-For increase breakage resistance, less weight, easier maintenance, and additional flexibility, choose polycarbonate.
+When considering outdoor elements, it’s important to note that stainless steel is designed to withstand corrosion caused by these conditions.
+For increased breakage resistance, less weight, easier maintenance, and additional flexibility, choose polycarbonate.

 Speak to an Access Fixtures Lighting Specialist

 Lens material is just one factor to consider when selecting wall packs—and, while it is important, we do not recommend selecting a wall pack on this data point alone.
-Access Fixtures has a team of lighting specialists on standby to help you select the exact glass or polycarbonate outdoor lights for your specific project.
+Access Fixtures has a team of lighting specialists on standby to help you select the exact glass or polycarbonate outdoor lights for your specific project, including outdoor spaces.
+Accent lighting can dramatically enhance the aesthetics of these areas by highlighting architectural features.
 Call us today at 800-468-9925 or reach us via email at [email protected] today.